Back To Top

 My Role

-So far, I have created this project entirely independently with some advice from professors and mentors.
+I started this project with a small team consisting of a product strategist and some help from a programmer.
 My work consisted of user research, design through Figma, and prototype implementation through Swift for iOS.

 The App